Italian bank Monte dei Paschi tries to avoid state bailout

 Italian banks are saddled with about €360 billion ($386 billion) in non-performing loans, roughly a third of the eurozone total, and urgently need to raise new funds.

-Shares in Monte dei Paschi dropped 3% on Tuesday.
+Shares in Monte dei Paschi were volatile Tuesday.
 They have fallen by about 85% since the start of the year, slashing the bank's market value to just €530 million ($570 million).

 Related: Understanding 'Pizzagate' in the U.S.

-A state bailout under EU rules would be political dynamite in a country where mom and pop savers reportedly own $250 billion worth of bank bonds.
+If the government has to rescue the bank, the bailout is likely to take the form of a precautionary recapitalization.
+This means the government and investors would cough up funds to keep the bank upright, resulting in heavy losses for shareholders and some bondholders.
+But deposits would be 100% safe.

-According to a 2010 report by financial regulator Consob, Italians have the highest share of household wealth invested in bank bonds in the developed world.
+The situation for mom and pop investors who hold the bank's bonds is more complicated -- and potentially politically explosive.
+Small savers reportedly own $250 billion worth of Italian bank bonds.

-That's a legacy of the global financial crisis -- Italian banks sold €350 billion worth of bonds to small savers between July 2006 and June 2009.
+EU rules may offer some protection for these investors if Monte dei Paschi was found to have sold them bonds without properly explaining the risks.

 Related: Big tech firms too slow to remove hate speech